BIMIB-DISCo/J-Space.jl/README.md

 ## POSSIBLE PROBLEMS

- -  Since the library GLMakie uses gpu, a possible error on virtual machines is the following:
+Since the library GLMakie uses the GPU, a possible error on virtual machines is the following:
 ```
  LoadError: InitError: Exception[GLFW.GLFWError(GLFW.PLATFORM_ERROR, "X11: Failed to open display localhost:20.0"), ErrorException("glfwInit failed")]
 ```